 What’s one of the first things you do when you meet someone?
 You ask what he or she does.
 Like it or not, in so many ways a job defines a person.
 The workplace is where people spend at least half their waking hours most days, and for many, it consumes their thoughts for a far greater time than that.

-What you can do to make sure your employees feel connected is to keep them up on what the company is doing and what its plans are for the future.
-They should be aware of the mission statement and actively involved in implementing it.
+What you can do to make sure your employees feel connected is to keep them informed on what the company is doing and what the future plans are.
+They should be aware of the company vision and mission statement and actively involved in implementing it.

-You should do everything you can to make employees know that they’re part of the company’s successes and progress, whether it’s by a newsletter, team-building activities, or social get-togethers outside of the workplace
+You should do everything you can to make employees know that they’re part of the company’s successes and progress, whether it’s through a newsletter, team-building activities, or social get-togethers outside of the workplace.

 They Know You Want Them to Succeed